zhaoyl18/SEIKO/README.md

 conda activate SEIKO
 pip install -r requirements.txt
 ```
-Please use accelerate==0.17.0, other library dependancies might be flexible.
+Please use accelerate==0.17.0; other library dependencies might be flexible.

 ### Training

 HuggingFace Accelerate will automatically handle parallel training.
-We conduct our experiments on image tasks using 4 A100 GPUs.
-Please adjust [*config.train.batch_size_per_gpu_available*] variable in config files according to your GPU memory.
+We conducted our experiments on image tasks using 4 A100 GPUs.
+Please adjust the [*config.train.batch_size_per_gpu_available*] variable in the config files according to your GPU memory.

 #### Running Non-adaptive (Baseline)